 Deploy locally

-• Ollama (or LM Studio, or mlx_lm.server) serves the model as a local OpenAI-compatible HTTP endpoint
+• Ollama (or mlx_lm.server) serves your model as a local OpenAI-compatible HTTP endpoint.

 Loading diagram...

 The deployment is one ollama create invocation.
 The application swap is changing one string.
-Total wall-clock between "LoRA exists" and "production traffic on local model" is under 30 minutes for a workload that already has a clean model-string swap.
+End-to-end from "LoRA exists" to "production traffic on local model" takes under 30 minutes when the application already uses a clean model-string swap.

 # 1. Install Ollama (if not already)